 Athletes and people who must keep active also benefit from the advantages of arthroscopic surgery.
 These people are more frequently injured than the general population, and they also are likely to need or want quicker recovery times to resume their preferred activities or job.
 Shorter recovery times and better outcomes both serve athletes and people with active lifestyles very well.

-Diagnosing Knee Injuries Through Arthroscopy
+Diagnosing Hinge Joint Injuries Through Arthroscopy

 Arthroscopic knee surgery is also an effective diagnostic tool.
 Using an arthroscope, our orthopedic surgeons can see a video feed of the inside of the knee joint.
 While other diagnostic tools merely provide snapshots of the joint, knee arthroscopy allows doctors to see real-time, and otherwise three-dimensional, video of the inside of the joint thanks to the camera on the arthroscope.
 The knee joint itself can also be moved during surgery to allow for a better view or to see how the inner workings of the knee joint react to movement.